 Which pet insurance companies offer rabbit insurance?

-There are four pet insurance companies who will offer cover for rabbits.
+There are seven pet insurance companies who will offer cover for rabbits.

 - Rabbit insurance is available from ExoticDirect, a specialist pet insurance company who also cover lizards, tortoises and many other more unusual pets